jonathancalb/code-playground/exercises/concepts/microfrontends/EXERCISES.md

 ### 4. Network Tab Analysis
 1. Open Network tab in DevTools
-2. Look for `remoteEntry.js` loaded from ports 5001 and 5002
+2. Look for `remoteEntry.js` loaded from ports 5001, 5002, and 5003
-3. See Module Federation in action
+3. See Module Federation in action (including shared services)

 ### 5. Error Handling Testing
 1. Stop one of the BFFs